 Burmese Appearance: The "Brick Wrapped in Silk"

-- Eyes: Large, expressive, and range from gold to yellow.
+- Eyes: Range from a deep gold to a sunny yellow.

 Coat and Grooming Needs